jake-pauls/surf/surf/README.md

 If this is being run in a Windows environment, I highly recommend installing from [the supported windows installer](https://fdopen.github.io/opam-repository-mingw/).
 While this only runs OCaml in a mingw environment (as opposed to MSVC), it's much less of a struggle to setup.

-Additionally, installing packages using [depext](https://fdopen.github.io/opam-repository-mingw/depext-cygwin/) will also ensure that additional packages (especially in Cygwin) are installed automatically, reducing the amount of time scowering the Cygwin repos for a dependency.
+Additionally, installing packages using [depext](https://fdopen.github.io/opam-repository-mingw/depext-cygwin/) will also ensure that additional packages (especially in Cygwin) are installed automatically, reducing the amount of time spent scowering the Cygwin repos for a dependency.